Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Newton Cartan theory and Milne-boost invariance

 This expression agrees with the Navier-Stokes equation with the external force $F_i$;

-with gravitational force from the Newton potential $F_i = n\partial_i \widetilde\Phi$.
-Thus, \eqref{LifNavierStokes} can be interpreted as the Navier-Stokes equation in the non-trivial Newton potential;
+the force being the gravitational force from the Newton potential $F_i = n\partial_i \widetilde\Phi$.
+Therefore, \eqref{new5} can be interpreted as the Navier-Stokes equation in the non-trivial Newton potential;

-The energy conservation \eqref{NREnergy} is not affected by the Newton potential since it is for internal energy.
-The conservation of total energy is obtained by appropriate combination of \eqref{LifContinuity} and \eqref{LifNavierStokes}, and can be expressed in terms of the Newton potential \eqref{NewtonPotential} as
+The energy conservation \eqref{NREnergy} is for the ``internal energy" and therefore is not affected by the Newton potential.
+The conservation of total energy is obtained by appropriate combination of \eqref{LifContinuity} and \eqref{new5}, and can be expressed in terms of the Newton potential \eqref{NewtonPotential} as

 This is consistent with the energy conservation of fluids in the Newton potential; for time-independent Newton potential $\partial_t \widetilde\Phi = 0 $, the energy conservation is expressed as